YashowardhanPachorkar/Customer-Analysis/README.md

-# Create a README.md file summarizing the project
-readme_content = """\
 # Telecom Customer Churn Analysis 📉

 This project analyzes customer churn behavior using a telecom dataset to identify key factors influencing customer retention and churn.
 The goal is to uncover actionable insights through data visualization and statistical analysis.